 - Confirm that you want to delete the container.

-In this quickstart, you learned how to transfer files between a local disk and Azure Blob storage with Azure portal.
-To learn more about working with Blob storage from a web app, continue to a tutorial that shows how to upload images to a storage account.
+In this quickstart, you learned how to create a container and upload a blob with Azure portal.
+To learn about working with Blob storage from a web app, continue to a tutorial that shows how to upload images to a storage account.